 GDP & Well-Being

-For decades, governments have focused exclusively on gross domestic product – a measure of an economy’s sheer productivity – as the best measure of national economic health.
+For decades, governments have focused exclusively on gross domestic product – a measure of an economy’s sheer productivity – as the best measure of national social health.
 More recently, some voices have begun to advocate for a broader index of national well-being, to include factors such as the physical and emotional health of the people, the health of the environment, equity in housing, income, and opportunity, and food security, in addition to raw production.
+The Government of Canada recently quietly introducd a “Quality of Life Index” (see figure below) based on recommendations of the Organization for Economic Co-operation and Development (OECD) and indices introduced in other countries.

 Businesses and Corporations

 For decades, corporate lobby groups and business schools have taught that the only legitimate object of a business corporation is to make money for its shareholders.
-More recently, some business voices have begun to advocate a broader role for corporations, to include service of its employees, its customers, and the community, and protection of the environment, as part of a corporation’s proper role.
+More recently, some business voices have begun to call for a broader role for corporations, one that includes service of its employees, its customers, and the community, and protection of the environment.

-– Which of these object definitions is more consistent with church teachings?
-Should anything be done to encourage development of a corporate and business culture that aims to serve people, communities, and future generations, in addition to profits?
-If so, what?
+- Should anything be done to encourage development of a corporate and business culture that aims to serve people, communities, and future generations, in addition to fair profits?
+If so, what, and by whom?